KeisukeNagakawa/reprom/readme.md

 ## Example Output

-When `repack` runs, it creates a single Markdown output (or copies it to the clipboard) with the following structure:
+When `reprom` runs, it creates a single Markdown output (or copies it to the clipboard) with the following structure:

 1. **Pre-Text** (from the config’s `preText` field)
 2. **Directory Structure** (similar to the `tree` command)